This is your source for application forms for admission and graduate assistantship, and instructions.

 The department offers programs leading to the degrees of Master of Science (MS) and Doctor of Philosophy (PhD).

 This program is only for those students seeking a professional M.S.
 Engineering degree.

 Graduate students have access to the University of Pittsburgh's top-notch research facilities.

-Teaching assistantships are available from the department and are awarded on the basis of scholastic record, GRE General Test scores, and letters of reference.
+Teaching assistantships are available from the department and are awarded on the basis of scholastic record and letters of reference.
 Research assistantships are typically awarded to graduate students who have been in the department for at least one term and who have distinguished themselves by superior performance in course work or project work.
 A limited number of fellowships are also available.
 In 2018-19, typical stipends for teaching and research assistantships ranged from around $2200 to $2500 per month, plus tuition and medical benefits.

 Cost of Study

 For the 2018-19 academic year, tuition is $26,224 for state residents and $52,448 for out-of-state students.

 Students can rent furnished and unfurnished rooms and apartments near campus.
 The Housing Resource Center can be contacted for University-owned housing at 412-624-9900 or for off-campus housing at 412-624-6998.
 In collaboration with Pitt's Office of International Services, the Off Campus Living Office has produced a series of videos to help students and new faculty find housing in Pittsburgh.
 Everything from Pittsburgh's neighborhoods to renter's insurance, leases and more are included in the series.
 View the video series on the Student Affairs YouTube Channel:

 The department has over 180 graduate students, about half PhD students.
 Roughly one fourth of the graduate students are part-time, employed by industry in the Pittsburgh area.